noelc-s/website/_posts/2020-11-22-LearningResidual.md

 # Introduction
 In this setting, we are considering systems subject to Control Barrier Functions to ensure safety.
 To begin, consider a set $\mathcal{C}$ as the superlevel set of a continuously differentiable function $h:\mathbb{R}^n\to \mathbb{R}$.
 For the pendulum, the equations of motion can we written as
 \\[
-\dot{x} = f(x) + g(x)u
+\dot{x} = f(x) + g(x)u.
 \\]
 Because this is simply a mathematical model of a physical system, there is guaranteed to be some level of uncertainty in the model, i.e. the model does not perfectly capture the evolution of the system.
 In the current setting we will assume that we have perfect knowledge of the state of the system, but uncertainty arises in our knowledge of its time evolution.
-Treating the above equation as the true equations, as in the unknown equations that govern the motion of the system, we car represent the equations that come from our model as
+Treating the above equation as the true equations, as in the unknown equations that govern the motion of the system, we can represent the equations that come from our model as
 \\[
 \hat{x} = \hat{f}(x)+\hat{g}(x)\hat{u}(x)
 \\]